Secret behind kickflip - Flick explained from a scientific point of view

 Appendix: Estimate

-How much energy does a human leg generate when kicking a soccer ball?
+How much force does a human leg generate when kicking a soccer ball?

-The amount of impact can be calculated as follows:
+The approximate impact force can be estimated as follows:

-How much energy does it require to flick a board with a hand?
+How much force is required to flick a board by hand?

-The amount of impact can be calculated as follows:
+The approximate impact force can be estimated as follows:

 Leave a Reply